Boorclark/Mold-Sensor/README.md

 * https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ : This is a base template for the humidity sensor.
 * ChatGPT
 * https://wiki.keyestudio.com/Ks0196_keyestudio_PM2.5_Shield : Code helped us understand the keyestudio sensor.
+* https://www.epa.gov/pm-pollution/particulate-matter-pm-basics : Shows the levels of air quality that are unhealthy, for μg/m3 of particulate matter.
+* https://www.epa.gov/sites/production/files/2014-05/documents/zones.pdf : Shows the EPA air quality ratings and what they mean.
+* https://www.cdc.gov/mold/faqs.htm) : Showed the conditions at which mold is most likely to form and cause air quality issues.
+* https://www.epa.gov/mold/mold-cleanup-your-home) : Also shows ideal mold growth conditions.

 ## Summary and Reflection